alanwhite1203/alanwhite1203.github.io/EqRangeAccrual.md

 The product can be structured as a note, in which case the issuer pays the note holder the Notional amount at maturity.
 In the case of a callable note, exercising the recall feature cancels the redemption of Notional at maturity; hence the recall prices should include the Notional amount to be returned.

-Due to the complexity of the product, the note is normally priced via Monte Carlo simulation.